-Since the embedding $i$ is injective an invertible element $a$ in algebra $A$ remains invertible in $B$ (strcitly speaking, $i(a)$ is invertible), however in this case norm-controlled inversion of $A$ in $B$ implies that the inverses are actually in $A$ (\emph{i.e.}, $i(A)$ is inverse-closed in $B$).
+Since the embedding $i$ is injective, an invertible element $a$ in algebra $A$ remains invertible in $B$ (strictly speaking, $i(a)$ is invertible), however in this case the norm-controlled inversion of $A$ in $B$ implies that the inverses are actually in $A$ (\emph{i.e.}, $i(A)$ is inverse-closed in $B$).

 Following Nikolskii \cite{nikolski1999search}, for $\delta > 1$, we say that a Banach algebra $A$ is $\delta$-\emph{visible in }$B$, whenever

 Then $A$ admits norm-controlled inversion in $B$ if and only if it is $\delta$-visible in $B$ for all $\delta>1$.
 Should that be the case, the norm-control function $h$ can be arranged to be